This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

 This no-bake cheesecake recipe is best served the day after you make it, but if you do have leftovers, they will keep in the fridge for 3 to 4 days.
 Keep the cheesecake covered so that it doesn’t dry out.

 It’s best to use store-bought pumpkin puree for this cheesecake.
 Homemade puree can often have too high a water content, so your cheesecake won’t be firm.
 Be sure to buy pure pumpkin puree, not one with and spices or sugar added.

 If you are not planning on enjoying this no bake pumpkin cheese straight away, freezing is a great option.
 Let it chill in the springform pan, covered with plastic wrap as per the recipe.
 Once solid, wrap again in foil and place in a freezer bag.
 It will keep well for up to 3 months and can be thawed in the fridge overnight before serving.

-This pumpkin cheesecake that you don’t have to bake is so perfect for the Thanksgiving holiday.
-It has all of those spiced pumpkin pie flavors and I love that you can make it ahead of time without using the oven.
-We all loved this, I’m pretty sure you will too!
+This pumpkin cheesecake that you don’t have to bake is so perfect for all the fall holidays.
+It has all of those spiced pumpkin pie flavors, and I love that you can make it ahead of time without using the oven.
+We all loved this, and I’m pretty sure you will too!

 More dessert recipes to try:

 - Cranberry Almond Cake

 - Vegan Pumpkin Pie